Physical Therapy Guide to Chronic Fatigue Syndrome

-Your physical therapist will work with you to develop a treatment plan to help ease your discomfort and improve your ability to perform daily activities.
+Your physical therapist will work with you to develop a treatment plan for your specific condition.
+The goal will be to help ease your discomfort and improve your ability to perform daily activities.

-Because fatigue, pain, and weakness are all associated with CFS, physical therapist treatment will likely focus on improving short-term endurance and strength.
-Your physical therapist may also check for other conditions, such as depression and may refer you to other specialists for comanagement of your symptoms.
+Because people with CFS have fatigue, pain, and weakness, treatment may focus on improving short-term endurance and strength.
+Your physical therapist also may check for other conditions, like depression.
+They may refer you to other specialists to help manage your symptoms.

 Physical therapy treatments may include:

-Movement and Strengthening Exercises.
-Moving and exercising can improve your short-term endurance and strength and reduce your pain.
-Your physical therapist will help you identify specific movements that will help reduce your specific symptoms.
+Movement and strengthening exercises.
+Moving and exercising can improve your short-term endurance and strength.
+Movement also can help reduce your pain.
+Your physical therapist will identify and teach you specific movements to help reduce your symptoms.

-Manual Therapy.
-Manual (hands-on) therapy may be applied to manipulate or mobilize the skin, bones, and soft tissues to help reduce pain and improve movement.
+Manual therapy.
+Your physical therapist may use manual (hands-on) therapy to help ease your symptoms.
+This treatment is used to mobilize your skin, bones, and soft tissues, to help reduce pain and improve movement.

 Can This Injury or Condition Be Prevented?

-Unfortunately, the actual mechanisms behind CFS are not completely understood.
-To date, there is no sure way to predict or prevent the onset of CFS.
-However, early detection of the signs and symptoms related to CFS may help in its management.
+The actual causes of CFS are not fully understood.
+To date, there is no sure way to predict or prevent it.
+Detecting the signs and symptoms of CFS early may help to manage it.

-- Cognitive behavioral therapy and psychotherapy may also help in addressing possible associated disorders, such as anxiety and depression.
+- Cognitive behavioral therapy and psychotherapy.
+These therapies may help address any related problems such as anxiety and depression.